NCCE and education recovery

 Find inspiration for your teaching approach (key stage 1 to key stage 4)

-For primary and secondary teachers of computing, our high-quality CPD offer can offer inspiration, save valuable time and aid effective education recovery through the summer term.
+For primary and secondary teachers of computing, our high-quality CPD offer can offer inspiration, save valuable time and aid effective education recovery.
 We offer financial support to state-funded schools and colleges across England, including bursaries.

 Available now at local Computing Hubs and also live remote and online, our CPD can be accessed flexibly to fit around existing commitments.
 Adapted to meet current priorities, it includes evidence-based approaches to planning and implementing a recovery curriculum; boosting teacher subject knowledge, including for those new to computing; and using diagnostic assessment and targeted interventions to close computing knowledge gaps for pupils, including those at most risk of falling behind.